raptorjs/view-engine/README.md

 The `view-engine` module provides a small abstraction layer to make it easier to work with multiple templating languages on both the server and the browser.
 This module provides the following benefits:

 * Browser and Server Support
-    - Browser-support requires using a Node.js module bundler such as [raptor-optimizer](https://github.com/raptorjs3/raptor-optimizer) or [browserify](https://github.com/substack/node-browserify)
+    - Browser-support requires using a Node.js module bundler such as [RaptorJS Optimizer](https://github.com/raptorjs3/optimizer) or [browserify](https://github.com/substack/node-browserify)
 * Normalized Rendering API
 * Multiple Rendering Styles
     - Callbacks